 Your credit history shows how disciplined you've been in managing your debts and maintaining a good credit score.

-Having no credit history will also lead to a low credit card limit because banks have no credit data to use as a basis for calculating the credit limit.
+Having no credit history will also lead to a low card limit because banks have no credit data to use as a basis for calculating the credit limit.

-Banks check your debt-to-income ratio to help them decide the credit card limit they'll give to you.
+Banks check your debt-to-income ratio to help them decide the limit they'll give to you.
 They look at your loans, mortgage, and other credit cards to know how much of your income is needed to pay for your debts.